TommyTran732/tommytran732/README.md

 - ⚡ Fun fact: ...
 -->

 I am Tommy.
 I am a good old system administrator and operator of [ArcticFoxes.net](https://arcticfoxes.net/).
-You may also know me as a PrivacyGuides team member.
+You may know me from GrapheneOS channels as a moderator.

 My public accounts are listed [here](https://tommytran.io/#contact).
 If an account not listed on my website reaches out to you claiming to be me, please send me a message on Matrix or Email for identity verification.
 Chances are, they are an impersonator.